 Yes, optional for all students

-South Texas College of Law Houston’s Mission is to educate a “diverse body of students” — and its commitment to diversity stems from its first class in 1923, which included 23 men and five women.
-Over decades, the law school has earned its reputation as a supportive and inclusive environment, one that provides admission and opportunities to students whom other law schools would not accept.
+South Texas College of Law Houston’s mission is to educate a “diverse body of students” — and its commitment to diversity stems from its first class in 1923, which included 23 men and five women.
+Over ten decades, the law school has earned its reputation as a supportive and inclusive environment, one that provides admission and opportunities to students whom other law schools might not accept.
 Indeed, many STCL Houston alumni are proudly loyal to South Texas because they were welcomed here, and not at other law schools.